tc39/notes/es9/2018-03/mar-20.md

 TST: can people use the queue?

-RJE: we have a clarification question

-KMR: (Addressing MM) most web standard, properties are all accessors, they are everywhere, we already added accessor for TypeArray for length
+KM: (Addressing MM) most web standard, properties are all accessors, they are everywhere, we already added accessor for TypeArray for length

-MM: part of the sensitivity here is that Array.prototype is very old. and there is lots and lots of old code that use arrays.
+MM: Part of the sensitivity here is that Array.prototype is very old. and there is lots and lots of old code that use arrays.
 This will take old code that was correct and disrupt it in a way that adding a method would not disrupt.

-YK: i think someone needs to present these constraints to the committee so that we all understand them.
+YK: I think someone needs to present these constraints to the committee so that we all understand them.

 KCL: Do you have concrete examples?

-MM: I do not

-RJE: ok we have some clarification questions, Bradley?

-MM: i missed that this was an own accessor so that is different
+MM: I do not, I missed that this was an own accessor so that is different

-BF: Keith do you have any objections to this being an own accessor?
+BFS: Keith do you have any objections to this being an own accessor?

 KCL: length is an accessor and was there for a long time

 KG: length is not an accessor,  (audible gasps heard in the room It has magic behavior, but it is a property.

-RJE: another clarification question

-DH: i'm trying to understand the reason for your objection.
+DH: (to MM) I'm trying to understand the reason for your objection.
 What is the actual hazard you are talking about. in particular you are saying that you care about this

 MM: ... (missed this section) it is writing a specification ... (anyone catch this?)

-DH: i think i buy that there is an interesting question here.
+DH: I think I buy that there is an interesting question here.
 I am not sure if this is how people do or should think about JS code.
 I think that as a methodology is too intricate, I don't think people will have contracts about which things are accessors and superclasses.

-MM: the level of specification are not claiming that ???, i'm not suggestion that.
+MM: the level of specification are not claiming that ???, I'm not suggestion that.

 DH: I'm not saying that you're saying that.
 I just think we need formal rules about this.

-RJE: there's a bunch people in the queue

-KM: i dont really see how the own accessor helps anything. you still have the same problem.
+KM: I dont really see how the own accessor helps anything. you still have the same problem.
 And if it's an on lastName operator extends the length of the array because it's an accessor and my analysis is wrong, then that is undesirable.

 MM: you're correct

-KMR: I mean i'm still not totally convienced if we should design all of our API, i'm not going to say that because of the queue
+KM: I mean i'm still not totally convienced if we should design all of our API, i'm not going to say that because of the queue

 JRL: Withdrawn webcompat point. sugar.js is what had the issue, not mootools

 SYG: Could I have some use cases for setting the last item?
-It doesn't seem compelling to me to set the last item at all… I mean with a setter—why not just have a method to get the last item.
+It doesn't seem compelling to me to set the last item at all...
+I mean with a setter—why not just have a method to get the last item.

 KCL: I don't really have any, Domenic raised this as an issue in January.

-YK: the question that i asked is "is it important that there is a setter?".
-Ruby where we are deriving this from, has a "last" method, but there is no setter. i would prefer to just have a getter.
+YK: the question that I asked is "is it important that there is a setter?".
+Ruby where we are deriving this from, has a "last" method, but there is no setter.
+I would prefer to just have a getter.
 The setter is a bug form, it has so many edge cases—basically more work than the bug itself.

 YK: here is my question for you -- were there any use cases for last = ?

 KCL: it's more a surprise when you have a property with a getter that there is not a setter.
 The symmetry is expected.
 I'm probably wrong but I can't think of a strong precedent for getters without setters.

-YK: i think thats pretty normal.
+YK: I think thats pretty normal.

-SYG: second question, since setter doesnt seem that needed i would prefer that we have a method.
+SYG: second question, since setter doesnt seem that needed I would prefer that we have a method.

 KCL: the issue when we had it as a method, it could involve passing arguments that could be used as a setter or getting last n items.
 Lots of bikeshedding happened with this.
 I don't care about getting the last n items. that seems like a recipe for bugs.